 After each service, beverages and snacks are served downstairs in Fellowship Hall.
 Please stay- we would like to get to know you!

-If your questions were not answered here, please fill out the contact form, and we will get back to you promptly.
+If your questions were not answered here, please send us an email at email@example.com and we will get back to you promptly.